Which Colours Fade Fastest?

 - Climate: Salty and coastal areas can cause damage to the paint work on a car.
 Snow can damage a car and sunny climates can fade the car paint quicker owing to the extensive exposure to UV rays.
 Acidic pollutants are corrosive to a car and cars kept in heavy industrialized areas are vulnerable to nitric acid and air borne chemicals that damage the paint on vehicles.

 - Care: How you care for your car is a vital component to the lifecycle of the paint.
 If you wax and polish your car every week with a protective wax coating, it will be help keep the UV rays from ruining the paintwork on your car.
 Taking it through a car wash which has great heavy brushes will actually cause more damage to the paintwork surface by leaving minute scars and scuffs on it.
+For ultimate UV protection, you could also consider a ceramic coating.
+These cover every inch of your car, and are UV protective, helping your paint maintain its lustre.

 What can I do about faded paint?